proycon/folia/docs/index.rst

 Document structure
 ----------------------

-FoLiA is a document-based format, representing each document and all relevant annotations in a single XML file.
+FoLiA is a document-based format, representing each document and all relevant annotations in a single XML file. [#fex]

 We have not included any XML examples in this introduction thus-far, but from now on we will make heavy use of it.
 From this point forward, we therefore assume the reader has at least a basic familiarity with XML, its use of elements,